Due to the high volume during the holiday season, delivery may be delayed by a few days. We apologize for the inconvenience.

 Scanning the MW band for activity using the built-in spectrum analyzer revealed little during the daytime.
 However, return at dusk, and the party starts.

-I eventually switched to a wire loop antenna, which responds to magnetic fields rather than electric fields like the plain wire antenna.
-However, the small loop antenna available from Elektor comes with an SMA connector, while the ATS25 receiver uses a BNC socket.
-To solve this, I improvised by connecting an SMA-to-BNC adapter to a BNC male-to-male adapter.
-This setup worked well, significantly reducing man-made noise.
-The loop antenna's directional nature allowed me to tune it to minimize interference from sources like LED lamps and LCD screens.
+Switching to a wire loop antenna, which responds to magnetic fields, significantly reduced man-made noise.
+However, the small loop antenna available from Elektor has an SMA connector, while the ATS25 uses a BNC socket.
+I improvised with an SMA-to-BNC adapter connected to a BNC male-to-male adapter, maintaining 50 ohms throughout.
+This setup worked well, allowing me to minimize interference from LED lamps and LCD screens by tuning the loop antenna's direction.

 ATS25 max-Decoder manual